History of the Southwest Technology Development Institute

-History of the Southwest Technology Development Institute An Excellency Renewable Energy Facility in New MexicoThe Southwest Technology Development Institute (SWTDI) was founded in 1977 as a renewable energy research and development center.
-The Institute is a non-profit, university-based organization housed in the College of Engineering at New Mexico State University (NMSU) in Las Cruces, New Mexico.
+The Southwest Technology Development Institute (SWTDI) was founded in 1977 as a renewable energy research and development center.
+The Institute is a non-profit, university-based organization housed in the College of Engineering on the main campus of New Mexico State University in Las Cruces, New Mexico.

 SWTDI has accumulated extensive domestic and international experience with a variety of renewable energy technologies.
 SWTDI expertise includes photovoltaic, solar thermal, wind, geothermal, alternative fuels, evaporative air-conditioning, micro-hydroelectric, aquaculture, biomass, energy efficiency, minority education, traffic monitoring, environmental systems, bioremediation, and waste management.

 Photovoltaic (Solar) Energy

 SWTDI operates the Southwest Region Experiment Station, which is a three-acre test and evaluation facility on the NMSU campus established by the U.S. Department of Energy in 1980.
 The SWRES has tested thousands of photovoltaic, solar thermal, and wind energy systems on-site and in the field.

 Please visit the page Klipsch School of Electrical and Computer Engineeringwhere you can find recent news, information about our programs, admissions, Financial Aid, Department Resources, Student Organizations, and much more.